4 Gartner Hype Cycle Supply Chain Technologies That Power Continuous Innovation

 2. Long-Term Demand Sensing (Innovation Trigger)

 What you sold yesterday is increasingly less relevant to what, where, and how much you will sell five years from now.
-If you rely solely on your past sales history, a library of mathematical algorithms, and a bit of "gut feel" to make this prediction, then you are already behind the eight ball.
+If you rely solely on your past sales history, a library of mathematical algorithms, and a bit of "gut feel" to make this demand forecast, then you are already behind the eight ball.
 You need to incorporate relevant socio-economic trends that serve as causals that inherently determine your demand curves.
-Long-term demand sensing combines internal sales history with external data and machine learning to support integrated business planning and predict future trending demand over a two to five-year time horizon.
+Long-term demand sensing combines internal sales history with external data and machine learning to support integrated business planning and demand planning, and predict future trending demand over a two to five-year time horizon.

 3. CORE (Configure, Optimize, Respond) (Trough of Enlightenment)